 Departmental Learning Outcomes

-A graduate of the department has the knowledge and ability to:
+Graduates of the department have the knowledge and ability to:

-- analyze how audiences receive, interpret and react to messages (Fall 2011)
+- Analyze how audiences receive, interpret, and react to messages

 Department Mission Statement